Click to view more details about each scholarship.

 The year 2000 came for the 10-year reunion of the class of 1990.
 This very thoughtful class did a 5K run in Nicole’s memory and again funded the Scholarship.
 They are hoping for an annual 5K.
 It was the class of 1990, 1993 and many other Lincoln High School alumni that kept us, as family, grounded to life after this loss.
 They brought us sunshine during a storm and gave truth to Nicole’s saying that “everyone needs a friend.”
 This scholarship honors Nicole and the class of 1990.
 She is still “that friend.

 Foundation member Darla Hegge presented the 2022 Teddy Dorn Nursing Scholarship to Daniella Niebuhr.

 Teddy Dorn graduated from Lincoln High School in 1944.
 Teddy chose a nursing career and graduated from Asbury Hospital in Minneapolis as an X-ray technician.
 The Teddy Dorn Nursing Scholarship was established in 1992 by her family to commemorate her commitment to nursing.
 The annual scholarship is awarded to an Lincoln High School senior pursuing a career in nursing.
 The applicant must demonstrate leadership qualities and a qualifying grade point average.

-Holly Haugen Presented the Frances A. Eide Memorial Nursing Scholarship to (from left) Baylie Johnson, and Nicole Dennis.
+Polly Gustafson presented the 2022 Frances A. Eide Memorial Nursing Scholarship to Kaden Mostrom and Kjerstin Nelson.